 Hours of sunlight per day

-European citizens do not need a VISA in order to enter Malta as it is a member of the EU itself.
+European citizens do not need a VISA in order to enter Malta as the county is part of the EU.
 Non-EU-citizens need to apply for a VISA at their local Maltese embassy.
-Please also visit the Maltese embassy to discuss any requirements you might need to fulfill, if you are planning on staying in Malta for longer than 90 days.
+Please also visit the Maltese embassy to discuss any requirements you might need to fulfill if you are planning on staying in Malta for longer than 90 days.

 Make sure to take your passport or personal ID with you when you visit the embassy and when you begin your travels.
 Please note that your ID and Passport must be valid for until at least half a year onward from the date of your return from Malta.
 Minors under the age of 16 need to have a children's ID that contains an up to date picture of them or alternatively have an entry of their own within their parents' passport.
 Travel and safety information can be found on the appropriate ministry of foreign affairs or federal foreign office.

 Malta has been a member of the Schengen Agreement since 2007, which is why border controls are inactive at Malta's international airport.
 This is why travelers who have a Schengen VISA do not need another Maltese VISA in order to be allowed into the country.